venividiascii/standard-homeware/README.md

 - Every object has a version for smaller printers
 - What sort of setup making something easily mountable.
 I need a list of options, trying to find one that's balanced, given the weight limitations.
 Are there government safety standards for wall hanging?
 - Objects include a logo or brand stamp in an unobtrusive location
+- Printing suggestions for each part
+- Each

 You can mix and match items from different sets, such as a drawer from one set can go in the organizer from another.